pricempire/cs2-inspect-service-go/README.md

 The service uses PostgreSQL to cache inspect results.
 When a request is made, the service first checks if the item is already in the database.
 If it is, the cached result is returned immediately.
 If not, the service fetches the item information from the Game Coordinator and then saves it to the database for future requests.

 This caching mechanism significantly improves performance for frequently requested items and reduces the load on the Steam Game Coordinator.

+### Float Ranking System

+The service includes a float ranking system that calculates and provides rankings for item float values.
+These rankings are stored in a materialized view called `rankings` and are updated periodically.

+The ranking system provides:

+- **Global rankings**: Where an item's float value ranks among all items in the database

+  - `global_low`: Rank among items with the highest float values (most battle-scarred)
+  - `global_high`: Rank among items with the lowest float values (most factory new)

+- **Item-specific rankings**: Where an item's float value ranks among similar items
+  - `low_rank`: Rank among items of the same type with the highest float values
+  - `high_rank`: Rank among items of the same type with the lowest float values

+Item-specific rankings are partitioned by:

+- Paint index (skin type)
+- Def index (weapon type)
+- StatTrak™ status
+- Souvenir status

+This allows users to see how rare an item's float value is compared to other similar items, which can be valuable information for collectors and traders.

 ## History Tracking